 - Remove Typeform branding

 You can create the typeform PRO account if you don’t want to remove Typeform branding.

 1. Start off with a Welcome Screen.
 Dina’s has no image.
 It’s simply a welcome message that also explains how much time she has this month:

 2. Next up, Dina needs to collect essential contact details.
-For this, she added a Short Text block asking for name, followed by an Email block.
-Both of these blocks are set to ‘Required‘.
+For this, she added a Short Text question asking for name, followed by an Email question.
+Both of these questions are set to ‘Required‘.

-4. Dina adds Calculator to this block so that the typeform keeps track of the price the client is going to pay.
+4. Dina adds Calculator to this question, so that the typeform keeps track of the price the client is going to pay.
 Here’s how to use Calculator.

 6. Logic Jumps guide people to the follow-up questions, depending on their choice.
 You can find out more about how to set up Logic Jumps here.
 Here’s Dina’s Logic Jump setup:

-7. Another Long Text block asks for more information about the illustrations that clients are thinking of.
+7. Another Long Text question asks for more information about the illustrations that clients are thinking of.